anssip/anssipiirainen.com/content/post/linux-with-scandinavian-keyboard.md

 keyboard.send_keys("~")

 ```

+The scripts shown above will make my Apple keyboard with a Finnish key layout work like expected.
+There could be still some missing mappings that should be there, but I have not discovered them yet.
+I can easily add more mappings if I find out additional needs.

+The mappings you will need for some other country-specific or regional layout will be different.
+The approach that I describe here will work for other layouts as well.

 I am using `autokey-qt` which is a GUI tool that I use to enter the scripts I listed above.
 There is also a GTK version called `autokey-gtk` available for Gnome and other GTK based environments.
 One script is capable of handling only one character, and therefore you will need to have a separate script for each of them.
 You can record a hotkey shortcut for each of the scripts.
 In the screenshot below, you can see my `at.py` script, which I have mapped to hotkey `<alt>+2`.